raspibolt/raspibolt/guide/bonus/raspberry-pi/homer.md

 * a welcome message displaying the next block miner fee from the Mempool blockchain explorer public API.
 It refreshes every 10 seconds.

-* links to your self-hosted web services, organized by categories (e.g., "Bitcoin", "Lightning")
+* links to your self-hosted web services, organized by categories (e.g., "Bitcoin", "Lightning", "Resources")

 This guide assumes that you have followed the main RaspiBolt guide and installed both [BTC RPC Explorer](https://raspibolt.org/guide/bitcoin/blockchain-explorer.html) and [Ride The Lightning](https://raspibolt.org/guide/lightning/web-app.html).
 If not, you could edit the configuration file to remove their links from the dashboard.